 Astronomical sources whose properties allow us to gauge their distances are referred to as ‘standard candles’.

-The most notable class, known as ‘type-Ia’ supernova, consists of the spectacular demise of white dwarf stars after they have over-filled on material from a companion star, generating explosions of predictable brightness that allows astronomers to pinpoint the distance.
-Observations of these supernovas in the late 1990s revealed the universe’s accelerated expansion over the last few billion years.
+The most notable class, known as Type Ia supernova, consists of the spectacular demise of white dwarf stars after they have gorged on material from a companion star, generating explosions of predictable brightness that allows astronomers to pinpoint their distance.
+Observations of these supernovae in the late 1990s revealed the universe’s accelerated expansion over the last few billion years.

-With a sizeable sample of quasars at hand, the astronomers have now put their method into practice, and the results are intriguing.
+With a sizable sample of quasars at hand, the astronomers have put their method into practice, and the results are intriguing.

-Digging into the XMM-Newton archive, they collected X-ray data for over 7000 quasars, combining them with ultraviolet observations from the ground-based Sloan Digital Sky Survey.
+Digging into the XMM-Newton archive, they collected X-ray data for over 7000 quasars, combining them with optical observations from the ground-based Sloan Digital Sky Survey.
+The quasars are so distant that the visible light detected here on Earth actually corresponds to their ultraviolet radiation that has been substantially redshifted due to the stretching cosmological expansion of the universe.
 They also used a new set of data, specially obtained with XMM-Newton in 2017 to look at very distant quasars, observing them as they were when the universe was only about two billion years old.
 Finally, they complemented the data with a small number of even more distant quasars and with some relatively nearby ones, observed with NASA’s Chandra and Swift X-ray observatories, respectively.

 “Such a large sample enabled us to scrutinize the relation between X-ray and ultraviolet emission of quasars in painstaking detail, which greatly refined our technique to estimate their distance,” says Guido.